Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 - (2) Hawk-eyes: The Investigator's eyes have a regular Effect on longer distances.

-- (2) Engineer: The Investigator has to select a speciality for the Fix Action.
+- (2) Engineer: The Investigator has to select a specialty for the Fix Action.
 When the Investigator Fixes their subject, they get a +1 Effect.

 - (2) Book Worm: The Investigator gets +1d to research in a library.